allenai/allennlp/CONTRIBUTING.md

 Our build system also calculates test coverage on every master commit.
 Please add unit tests so we maintain our high coverage.

+Finally, please update the [CHANGELOG](./CHANGELOG.md) with notes on your fix in the "Unreleased" section.

 ### Do you have a suggestion for an enhancement?

 We use GitHub issues to track enhancement requests.
 Before you create an enhancement request: